-NOTE: Do not back up files larger than 2GB.
+NOTE: Do not copy clips larger than 2GB.

-You can use other functions on the DVR while video is being backed up.
-To do this, highlight the Close button and press the 🖃 button.
+You can use other functions on the DVR while video is being copied.
+To do this, highlight the Close button and press the 🗗 button.
 You can return to the Clip Copy screen at any time to check the progress.